evertonmj/redis-test/replication_test/README.md

 ##### 5.2.2 Update endpoints

-Update endpoints for SOURCE_DB and REPLICA_DB with recent created databases and close the file.
+Update endpoints for SOURCE_DB and REPLICA_DB with recently created databases and close the file.

-Press esc key and them `:wq` to save and exit.
+Press esc key and then `:wq` to save and exit.

-#### 5.2 Execute
+#### 5.3 Execute
 ```sh
 sh replication-test.sh
 ```